w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 # Binning

-**Data binning** is a data pre-processing technique that reduces the effects of minor observation errors.
+**Data binning** is a data pre-processing technique that reduces the effects of minor observation errors

-- The original values which fall into a given small interval (bin) are replaced by a value representative of that interval, often a central value
+- The original values which fall into a given interval (bin) are replaced by a central value representative of that interval
 - Histograms are an example of data binning used in order to observe underlying frequency distributions

-*Equal-width* binning: divides the range of values into equal-sized intervals or bins.
+*Equal-width*: divide the range of values into equal-sized intervals or bins

-- It can create empty or sparse bins, especially if the data is skewed or has outliers.
 - For example, if the values range from 0 to 100, and we want 10 bins, each bin will have a width of 10
+- It can create empty or sparse bins, especially if the data is skewed or has outliers

-*Equal-frequency* binning divides the values into bins that have the same number of observations or frequency.
+*Equal-frequency*: divide the values into bins that have the same number of observations or frequency

-- It creates balanced bins that can handle skewed data and outliers better.
-- For example, if we have 100 observations and we want 10 bins, each bin will have 10 observations.
+- For example, if we have 100 observations and we want 10 bins, each bin will have 10 observations
+- It creates balanced bins that can handle skewed data and outliers better
-- The disadvantage is that it can distort the distribution of the data and create irregular bin widths.
+- The disadvantage is that it can distort the distribution of the data and create irregular bin widths

 #